marcelchastain/django-resto/README.rst

 The URL used to upload or delete a given media file is built using ``MEDIA_URL``.
 It is the same URL used by the end user to download the file, except that the host name changes.
-It isn't possible to use HTTPS.
+It isn't possible to use HTTPS at this time.

 ``RESTO_FATAL_EXCEPTIONS``
 ..........................